EpocDotFr/server-patrol/README.md

 ## Features

   - Manage multiple monitorings (URLs to check)
-  - Simple visualization of each monitorings status (down, up, unknow)
+  - Simple visualization of each monitorings status (down, up, unknown)
   - RSS feed of the monitorings status (public monitorings only)
   - (Optional) Mails can be sent via SMTP when something happen
   - Responsive (can be used on mobile devices)